Howa Bowl

 The Howa Bowl was a first-class cricket competition in South Africa that ran from the 1972–73 to 1990–91 cricket seasons.
-Originally known as the Dadabhay Trophy, it was contested between Eastern Province, Natal, Transvaal and Western Province.
+Originally known as the Dadabhay Trophy, it was contested between Eastern Province, Natal, Transvaal, and Western Province.

-The Howa Bowl was run during South Africa's exclusion from international cricket due to apartheid, and was limited to non-white players, who were not permitted to compete in the Currie Cup.
+The Howa Bowl was run during South Africa's exclusion from international cricket due to apartheid.
+It was limited to non-white players, who were not permitted to compete in the Currie Cup.
 It was organised by the South African Cricket Board, with the matches being played over three days.
-The pitches used in the competition were poor quality, which is highlighted by the fact that a team passed 400 in an innings just six times, while falling for under 100 on 87 occasions.
+The pitches used in the competition were of poor quality, which is highlighted by the fact that a team made 400 or more in an innings just six times while being bowled out for under 100 on 87 occasions.

-In 1991, the fall of apartheid saw South Africa's sporting isolation ended and the formation of the United Cricket Board (UCB).
+In 1991, the fall of apartheid saw South Africa's sporting isolation ended and led to the formation of the United Cricket Board (UCB).
 Consequently, the racial divisions in the nation's domestic cricket were abolished after 102 years: with this, the raison d'etre for the Howa Bowl ceased to exist, and the competition was ended.

 First-class status

-Although the 216 Howa Bowl matches had not been given first-class status at the time the competition ended, the UCB subsequently requested that these be added retrospectively.
-In 2006, Wisden added these matches to the official records, along with seven other representative matches between non-white teams.
+Although the 216 Howa Bowl matches had not been given first-class status when the competition ended, the UCB subsequently requested that these be added retrospectively.
+In 2006, Wisden added these matches to the official records and seven other representative matches between non-white teams.

 This decision meant that West Indian Test cricketer Rohan Kanhai, who had played in the competition's 1974/75 season with success, moved past Plum Warner on the list of all-time leading first-class run scorers, and also joined his former teammate Gary Sobers with 86 career centuries.